You are currently viewing El Chalten on a budget: 3-day hiking itinerary with free campsites

 Day 0 - Arriving in El Chalten and an optional short hike

 If you can’t make it early, no worries.
-Tomorrow is an easy day, so if you get up early you’ll have enough time to get buy supplies and pack your bag for the hike.
+Tomorrow is an easy day, so if you get up early you’ll have enough time to buy supplies and pack your bag for the hike.

 Day 1 - El Chalten to Poincenot - 3.5 hours

-The estimated hiking time for this leg is only about 3.5 hours so no worries if you didn’t get everything done yesterday, there is still time this morning.
+The estimated hiking time for this leg is only about 3.5 hours.
+So no worries if you didn’t get everything done yesterday, there is still time this morning.

 Set off on the path heading to Fitzroy.
 You’ll pass a camp spot at Laguna Capri after about 2 hours, which makes for a great stop and a lunch break.
 Once reenergized, keep going for another 1 -1.5 hours to reach Poincenot.
 This is where you’ll set up camp for the night.

-Day 3 -Poincenot to D'Agostini via Laguna de los Tres - 5.5 hours
+Day 2 -Poincenot to D'Agostini via Laguna de los Tres - 5.5 hours

 If it looks like it’s going to be a nice and clear morning, try to make it for sunrise.
 Mount Fitzroy is even more beautiful when it is colored bright orange in the early morning light.
 It takes about 1 hour to reach the Laguna de los Tres viewpoint from the Poincenot campground when conditions are good.
 If the ground is slightly frozen over, calculate some extra time.
 There is no real rush today, especially if you went up for sunrise, so enjoy your time at the viewpoint.

 Back at the campsite, pack up your stuff, prepare lunch, and head towards D’Agostini campsite via Laguna Madre y Hija (mother and daughter lake).
-This is a really nice part of the hike and you’ll hardly see anyone here, as daytrippers will not come across this part.
+This is a very nice part of the hike and you’ll hardly see anyone here, as daytrippers will not come across this part.
 It takes about 3 -3 3.5 hours to reach D’Agostini from Poincenot.

 Day 3 -D'Agostini to El Chalten via Laguna Torre- 3 hours